TT219: Staircase to the first antechamber

-From the courtyard in front, a well leads to the underground funerary apartment which still has a common part (numbering in red on the plan) with a first antechamber which leads to a second antechamber which allows access to the three funerary chambers connected to the tombs TT218 (numbering in red), TT219 (numbering in blue) and TT220 (numbering in black).
-In the flight of stairs which gives access to the first antechamber (4 red) remains of the boat of Ra worshipped by the deceased (Amennakht) depicted kneeling on both sides with two Anubis/jackals; on two registers (5 red) the boat of Ra with Hathor and some baboons in adoration; relatives dragging the sarcophagus followed by priests of Ra; (6 red) the deceased with a hymn to Ra.
+First antechamber

 In the first antechamber, (7 red) the deceased crouched under a palm tree drinks from a pond while his wife is adoring the gods shown in the scene on the adjacent wall (9) Thoth, Geb, Horus, Nut, Shu, Khepri and the deceased kneeling with his family with a hymn to Ra; not far away, the wife crouched under a palm tree drinks from a pond while the daughter (whose name is not indicated) is in adoration of the deities of the following scene (8 red) Ptah, Thoth, Selkis, Neith, Nut, Nephtys and Isis; the deceased and his wife are also represented, kneeling, with two children and a hymn to Ra.

+Staircase to the second antechamber

 On the architrave of the staircase leading to the second antechamber (10 red), Osiris seated with the personification of a Djed pillar in front of the hills, a falcon and Nut who is embracing the solar disk; on the sides the deceased with his son Khaemteri (TT220) kneeling, and the deceased with his son Nebmaat (TT219), all in adoration of Ra.